 Description - What happened?
 Feelings - What were you thinking and feeling?
-Toomings What word you trimining and rooming.

 Evaluation - What was good and bad about the experience?
-Analysis What some convey make of the city ation?
-Analysis - What sense can you make of the situation?
-Conclusion - What else could you have done?

-Action plan - If it arose again, v vhat would you do?
-Nursing student signature Date: Preceptor/Associate Preceptor signature Date:
+Analysis - What sense can you i nake of the situation?
+Conclusion - What else could yo ou have done?
+Action Plan - If it arose again, w hat would you do?
+Nursing Student Signature Date: Preceptor/Associate Preceptor Signature Date: